fbpx

 When you wind up producing more power than can be consumed, the excess energy is metered back onto the grid, and payment for the energy is stored on your account as a credit.
 While the power company won’t be sending you a check for this credit, it will still help you save.

-During the longer winter nights or snowstorms, or that thirty minutes of an intense spring rain, the credit on your account goes towards any energy you do need to pull from the electrical grid.
+During long winter nights, snowstorms, or other production-halting events, the credit on your account goes towards any energy you do need to pull from the electrical grid.
 Even when your panels aren’t able to produce at their highest peak, they’ll still help wipe out your power bill using NEM.
+But what happens if you generate tons of extra energy with your solar system, and wind up with a larger credit on your account than you can use that month?

-In Montana, NorthWestern keeps those credits on your account for 12 months.
-So you’ll have a good amount of time to draw on any credits accumulated.
-If you happen to have excess credits on your account at the 12 month mark, the power company will zero that amount out and keep the money for themselves.
+In Montana, NorthWestern keeps those credits on your account for 12 months, so you’ll have a good amount of time to draw on any credits accumulated.
+If you happen to have excess credits on your account at the 12-month mark, the power company will zero that amount out and keep the money for themselves.
+That sort of greed is all the more reason to stop renting your power from the energy companies and own your power with a solar system.

 Purelight Can Help You Save!